As seen in:

-Here are a few tip-top tips to deliver an event planning cover letter they’ll just love:
+Here is how to write an event planning cover letter they’ll just love:

-- Explain why this particular event agency excites you.
+- Explain why this particular event planning job is right for you.

-Still not sure how to write a compelling cover letter?
+Still unsure how to write a compelling cover letter?
 Want to see examples of well-written samples?
 Read our guide: How to Write a Cover Letter [Complete Guide With Examples]

 As the joke goes, “you adore spontaneity, as long as it is carefully planned.”

-Whether you’re a career event planner or pursuing a party planner internship, if you’ve followed the plan in this guide, you should have a resume that’s sure to get you an interview.
+Whether you’re a career event planner or pursuing a party planner internship, if you’ve followed the plan in this guide, you should have a resume that’s sure to get you an event planning job interview.

-Need some ideas and assistance with the email portion?
-We’ve got you covered!
+Need ideas or help with the email part?
 Check out: How to Email Your Resume to Get More Job Offers (Examples)

 Do you have any questions on how to write an event planner resume?
-Not sure how to describe your event coordinator skills or achievements?
-Give us a shout in the comments below and we will answer your question.
-Thanks for reading!
+Not sure how to describe your event planner skills or achievements?
+Let's have a chat below, and thanks for reading!

 This article has been reviewed by our editorial team to make sure it follows Zety's editorial guidelines.
 We’re committed to sharing our expertise and giving you trustworthy career advice tailored to your needs.
 High-quality content is what brings over 40 million readers to our site every year.
 But we don't stop there.
 Our team conducts original research to understand the job market better, and we pride ourselves on being quoted by top universities and prime media outlets from around the world.